2022-23 Returning Students

 - List the University of New Haven school code 001397 on the FAFSA.

-- Use the IRS Data Retrieval Process to complete the income information sections.
+- Use the IRS Data Retrieval Tool to complete the income information sections on the FAFSA.

 2. Review your Student Aid Report (SAR)